anon-blue/anon.blue/README.txt

   Thou art more lovely and more temperate:
   Rough winds do shake the darling buds of May,
   And Summer's lease hath all too short a date:
+  Sometime too hot the eye of heaven shines,
+  And oft' is his gold complexion dimm'd:
-  Sometime too hot the eye ofbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys tgyrtuyg57tyk5jgitr66547t79357727t8450439467tgjfbjvbhfjh gyruetryt8i843y4o7tyurg jufriygurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr hrghjtrhgtrhj ghhfgtjhgjtrhgjhgjfghuturyurtyhyhrgnjjfmthgjtrgujtirghufkugjujghtkrughbghbgjhb f gbgjfmgujhbgjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.
+  And gurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr hrghjtrhgtrhj ghhfgtjhgjtrhgjhgjfghuturyurtyhyhrgnjjfmthgjtrgujtirghufkugjujghtkrughbghbgjhb f gbgjfmgujhbgjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.